zyteo/lovely_money/README.md

 - 18 May: Finally configured firebase stuff on flutter.
 Was more challenging than expected.
 Had to set up web version instead of flutter.

+Got register screen up and working with firebase.
+Able to register a user.

 ```

 ---